prajjukorban/Bank-Churn-Prediction-App-/Readme.md

 🧠 How It Works

-Model: RandomForestClassifier (trained on churn data)
+Model: RandomForestClassifier trained on customer churn dataset.

 Preprocessing:

-StandardScaler used for numerical columns
+StandardScaler for numerical features

-OneHotEncoder used for categorical columns
+OneHotEncoder for categorical features

-Output:
+Output Columns:

-Churn_Prediction: 0 (No), 1 (Yes)
+Churn_Prediction: 0 = Not Churn, 1 = Churn

-Churn_Probability: float between 0.0 and 1.0
+Churn_Probability: Confidence score (0.0 to 1.0)